 During an upper eyelid lift, the eyes are closed, so the eyeball is automatically protected.
 By contrast, when the lower lid is operated on, a corneal shield (plastic contact lens) is temporarily used.

 Revitalize the appearance of your eyes with eyelid surgery.
-Dr. Chong is deeply committed to providing quality patient-centric care that will help you achieve your goals to look and feel more youthful and full of vitality.
+Female plastic surgeon, Dr. Chong is deeply committed to providing quality patient-centric care that will help you achieve your goals to look and feel more youthful and full of vitality.
 She will be happy to consult with you personally to explore the options that are the best-suited to your individual case.

 Contact our office in Newport to schedule your consultation with Dr. Chong at (949) 644-1400.